Why doesn’t the network effect appear to work in the games industry?

 At an individual game level it does, of course.
 The network effect means that games like Call of Duty become incrementally more popular to the detriment of other, possibly superior games, because of the halo (no joke intended) effect caused by the sheer volume of players.

 So far this does not appear to be the case with developers and game development technology.
-At GDC last week the show was full of platforms, formats, tools and SDKs courting the games developer.
 The choice for developers is very wide indeed: PC, web, mobile, console, social and so on.
 Then there are the platforms: iOS, Android, Xbox, Playstation, and the rest.
 Then pick a programming language and technology stack.
 The multiple options available lead to an incredible number of possible end states for a games developer.

 Other industries have seen the potentially crushing impact of the network effect, step forward Nokia, BlackBerry et al. Why not games?